Growing at an Unbelievable Rate: Bakkt Holdings Inc. (BKKT) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.10 percent of Bakkt Holdings Inc. shares are owned by insiders, and 31.10 percent are held by financial institutions.
+Currently, 0.10 percent of Bakkt Holdings Inc. shares are owned by insiders, and 27.20 percent are held by financial institutions.
+VPC Impact Acquisition Holding, the Director at Bakkt Holdings Inc. (BKKT) has sold 14,115 shares of firm on Dec 23 at a price of $10.14 against the total amount of $0.14 million.
+In another inside trade, VPC Impact Acquisition Holding, Director of Bakkt Holdings Inc. (NYSE:BKKT) sold 113,996 shares of the firm on Dec 16 for a total worth of $1.12 million at a price of $9.81.